spglib/spglib/doc/api.rst

 choice of setting of basis vectors in spglib is explained in the manuscript found at http://arxiv.org/abs/1506.01455.

-The detail of the dataset is given at :ref:`api_struct_spglibdataset`.
+The detail of the dataset is given at :ref:`spglib_dataset`.

 Dataset corresponding to the space group type in the standard setting is obtained by ``spg_get_dataset``.
 If this symmetry search fails,